Floris/jarvis/README.md

 This will install all the necessary dependencies for the project.

-## Description

-Jarvis can be used to create/ set up projects (or functions) from scratch.

-Note:

 ## How to Use

 Choose between utilizing a predefined prompt from `prompts/prompt.txt` or creating a custom prompt by answering a set of questions.